Are You Ready to Graduate?

 All students completing their studies must register for graduation regardless of their

-graduation processing and the student would unfortunately not graduate.
+the student will not graduate.

 If an online registration tutorial or refresher is needed, please visit the Online Registration Instructions (PDF)